vfmd/vfmd-spec/doc/specification.md

 </code></pre>

-To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the line against the _ordered list starter pattern_ and remove the matching substring for the first parenthesized subexpression.
+To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the line against the [ordered list starter pattern] and remove the matching substring for the first parenthesized subexpression.
-The matching substring in this case is <code>1. </code> (i.e. the number '1', followed by a dot, followed by a single space character).
+The matching substring in this case is <code  style="whitespace: pre;">1. </code> (i.e. the number '1', followed by a dot, followed by a single space character).

 The first _ordered-list-item-processed line sequence_ is therefore: